nv-legate/cunumeric/docs/cunumeric/source/developer/testing.rst

   Number of threads per OpenMP processor

 --utility UTILITY
-  Number of utility CPUs to reserve for runtime services
+  Number of cores to reserve for runtime services

 There are also options to get more verbose or color-coded terminal output: